QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 to smooth consumption

-Higher :math:`\gamma` means individuals prefer to smooth more resulting in slower adjustments to the steady state allocations
+Higher :math:`\gamma` means individuals prefer to smooth more resulting in slower adjustments to the steady-state allocations

 Vice-versa for lower :math:`\gamma`